msoedov/Alfred-collection/Readme.md

 * [New Bear Note](https://github.com/packal/repository/raw/master/com.moyataka.newnote.bear/new_bear_note.alfredworkflow) - Add new note to bear

+* [New File from Clipboard](https://github.com/packal/repository/raw/master/com.bhishanpdl.newfilefromclipboard/new_file_from_clipboard.alfredworkflow) - Create new file in Finder from clipboard contents.

 * [New Files](https://github.com/packal/repository/raw/master/cpimhoff.newFiles/new_files.alfredworkflow) - An Alfred 3 workflow which allows for the fast creation of new documents and folders.

 * [New Note and Search nvALT](https://github.com/packal/repository/raw/master/com.danblondell.searchnvalt/new_note_and_search_nvalt.alfredworkflow) - Search or create a note in nvALT from Alfred.